andrew/ultimate-awesome/README.md

 - [awesome-ai-services](https://github.com/sekwiatkowski/awesome-ai-services) - An overview of the AI-as-a-service landscape.
 - [bevy_awesome_prod](https://github.com/Vrixyz/bevy_awesome_prod) - My curated list of projects using bevy in production, preferably with a company or a business model in mind.
 - [Awesome-Stride](https://github.com/Doprez/Awesome-Stride) - Awesome resources for the fully open source Stride game engine.
-- [defi-risk-modelling-awesome](https://github.com/engn33r/defi-risk-modelling-awesome) - Resources for the budding field of risk modelling and analysis in DeFi.
 - [awesome-salesforce-marketingcloud](https://github.com/sfmcdg/awesome-salesforce-marketingcloud) - Useful resources for working and developing with Salesforce Marketing Cloud.
 - [You-Dont-Know-X](https://github.com/ythecombinator/You-Dont-Know-X) - 🙈 curated list of inspiring resources which show you don't know that much about something you thought you knew.
-- [awesome-cybersecurity](https://github.com/Annsec/awesome-cybersecurity) - Curated list of awesome cybersecurity companies and solutions.
-- [awesome-disaggregated-memory](https://github.com/dmemsys/awesome-disaggregated-memory) - A collection of awesome researchers and papers about disaggregated memory.
 - [awesomerag_paper](https://github.com/km1994/awesomerag_paper) - RAG 论文学习.
 - [awesome-system-design](https://github.com/linnykoleh/awesome-system-design) - Personal notes from courses and articles about system design.
 - [awesome-privacy-engineering](https://github.com/mplspunk/awesome-privacy-engineering) - A curated list of resources related to privacy engineering.